Mevin01/DataScienceProject/README.md

 pip install pandas matplotlib folium numpy

 Run Analysis:
-Open assignment_notebook.ipynb and execute the cells to perform the data analysis and create visualizations.
+Open Project file.ipynb and execute the cells to perform the data analysis and create visualizations.

 Submission:
 Ensure all code, visualizations, and explanations are included in the notebook.